alstat/QuranTree.jl/README.md

 Lastly, since this is built on Julia, it is therefore fast and robust (with strong type) as well.
 ## Installation
-The library is not yet registered to Julia Packages since we are still working on the documentations, but it can be installed as follows:
+The library is not yet registered to Julia Packages since we are still working on the documentations and completing the unit tests, but it can be installed as follows:
 ```julia
 using Pkg
 Pkg.add("https://github.com/alstat/QuranTree.jl")